 - With intense but diffuse pain, you can attempt to slowly put weight on it and take a step while holding onto a wall or another person

 - With sharply acute pain, take weight back off of it and try flushing it for a few rounds while standing on the good leg, then try to put weight on it again

-if putting any weight on it again causes sharp acute pain, such that you can't take a step at all, get to a doctor or hospital.
-You'll want to get xrays and an MRI to see if there are any hairline fractures and/or torn tendons or ligaments.
-We recommend a few great NYC physical therapists on our collegues page due to their high level of experience and their philosophy of doing full 60 minute sessions with each patient.
+If putting any weight on it again causes sharp acute pain, such that you can't take a step at all, get to a doctor or hospital.
+You'll want to get x-rays and an MRI to see if there are any hairline fractures and/or torn tendons or ligaments.
+We recommend a few great NYC physical therapists on our colleagues page due to their high level of experience and their philosophy of doing full 60 minute sessions with each patient.